Great Internet Mersenne Prime Search: Status

 As of July 2022, GIMPS has a sustained average aggregate throughput of approximately 4.71 PetaFLOPS (or PFLOPS).
 In November 2012, GIMPS maintained 95 TFLOPS, theoretically earning the GIMPS virtual computer a rank of 330 among the TOP500 most powerful known computer systems in the world.
 The preceding place was then held by an 'HP Cluster Platform 3000 BL460c G7' of Hewlett-Packard.
 As of July 2021 TOP500 results, the current GIMPS numbers would no longer make the list.

 Previously, this was approximately 50 TFLOPS in early 2010, 30 TFLOPS in mid-2008, 20 TFLOPS in mid-2006, and 14 TFLOPS in early 2004.

-Software license
+Software

+Prime95

-Although the GIMPS software's source code is publicly available, technically it is not free software, since it has a restriction that users must abide by the project's distribution terms.
+The primary software used by GIMPS is Prime95, which implements all algorithms for an x86 or x86-64 CPU: trial factoring (usually left to GPUs), PRP, P-1, P+1, ECM, and PRP certification.
+Although the Prime95 software's source code is publicly available, technically it is not free software, since it has a restriction that users must abide by the project's distribution terms.

 Specifically, if the software is used to discover a prime number with at least 100,000,000 decimal digits, the user will only win $50,000 of the $150,000 prize offered by the Electronic Frontier Foundation.

-Third-party programs for testing Mersenne numbers, such as Mlucas and Glucas (for non-x86 systems), do not have this restriction.
+On the other hand, they will win $3,000 when discovering a smaller prime not qualifying for the prize.

 GIMPS also "reserves the right to change this EULA without notice and with reasonable retroactive effect."

+Third-party software

+The third-party software do not share the same restriction as Prime95.
+They can be used to join GIMPS using a program called AutoPrimeNet, which fetches tasks from GIMPS and send back the results.
+Available software include: